-Fairmount Corridor Improvement Project - Phase I
+☑ Fairmount Corridor Improvement - Phase I

-This project represents the beginning of the reconstruction of the underutilized Fairmount Line through the neighborhoods of Dorchester, Mattapan, and Hyde Park.
+The Phase I of this project has been completed.
+This project represents the beginning of the reconstruction of Fairmount Line through the neighborhoods of Dorchester, Mattapan, and Hyde Park.
 Improvements included work on several bridges, the signal system, and several stations, including Morton Street and Upham's Corner.
-This effort provides the necessary funds for the restoration of infrastructure while improving safety and service reliability, and allowing options for development opportunities along the Fairmont Corridor.
+This effort provided the necessary funds for the restoration of infrastructure while improving safety and service reliability, and allowing options for development opportunities along the Fairmont Corridor.
+(For information on this project's Phase II see page 136.)